-With Lake Mulwala and its haunting river red gums as a backdrop, the twin towns of Mulwala and Yarrawonga deliver a kaleidoscope of adventure.
-Located on either side of the Murray River, enjoy water activities such as fishing, waterskiing and paddle-steamer cruises, as well as tasty food experiences and superb golf.
+With Lake Mulwala and towering river red gums as a backdrop, the twin towns of Mulwala and Yarrawonga deliver a world of adventure.
+Located on either side of the Murray River, enjoy water activities such as fishing, waterskiing and paddle-steamer cruises, as well as tasty food experiences and golf.

-On the banks of Lake Mulwala, discover bush camping and walking tracks in Kyffins Reserve.
-For more water-based fun, captain a houseboat and glide along the magnificent Murray River.
+For more H20 action, captain the sleek River of Islands houseboat and glide along the magnificent Murray River.
 Another way to experience the spectacular beauty of the area is on the paddle-steamer PS Cumberoona or riverboat MV Paradise Queen.

-You can taste local produce and wines at the Royal Mail Hotel in Mulwala.
+Taste local produce and wines at the Royal Mail Hotel in Mulwala.
 Or enjoy a cheese and charcuterie board, glass of local wine and views across Lake Mulwala at Blacksmith Provedore.
-A vibrant events calendar includes the Massive Murray Paddle held annually in November and the monthly Mulwala FNC Market.
+Pick up tasty products from Rich Glen Estate at their storefront, Rich Glen Provedore, in Yarrawonga.